Kmart: 1990–2001: New image

 This Super Kmart Center logo was used on store maps and the former Super Kmart Center stores in Mexico during the 1990s.

 The Sports Authority was acquired by Kmart in 1990 and spun off five years later.

 Kmart's profitability and sales peaked in 1992, and the later decline is attributed to competition with Walmart, Target, and internet shopping.
 In 1994, Kmart announced they would close 110 stores.
-Unlike its competitors Walmart and Target, Kmart failed to invest in computer technology to manage its supply chain.
+Unlike its competitors, such as Walmart and Target, Kmart failed to invest in computer technology to manage its supply chain.
 Furthermore, Kmart maintained a high dividend, which reduced the amount of money that was available for improving its stores.
 Many business analysts also faulted the company for failing to create a coherent brand image.

 The second Super Kmart Center logo, spelled out as Super Kmart, was used for stores that opened in the late 1990s (1996–2001).

 The Big Kmart logo, stylized as BIG Kmart, was used for stores that were opened or renovated in the late 1990s (1997–2002).

 In 1997, Kmart launched the Kmart Cash Card as a replacement for the paper gift certificates and to facilitate the return process.

 In July 1999, Kmart hired SuperValu and Fleming to distribute $3.9 billion worth of food and other related products to all Kmart stores.

 In 2000, Kmart and Capital One launched an all-new co-branded MasterCard as a replacement for the private label Kmart credit cards.

 Also in 2000, Kmart expanded the Martha Stewart Everyday Garden Collection to include live plants and seeds.
 Kmart also launched the Martha Stewart Everyday Kitchen, which is a complete line of housewares essentials.

 In July 2000, Kmart closed 72 underperforming stores, while opening 20 new Big Kmart stores, converting 12 regular Kmart stores into Super Kmart Center stores, and opening 5 new Super Kmart Center stores.
 The company announced a planned major restructuring, in which Kmart would invest in new customer check-out and new inventory management technology and other related systems.